Israel's Lieberman says Iranian warships headed for Suez Canal in 'provocation'

 Israeli naval vessels have on occasion moved through the Suez Canal under the terms of the peace treaty signed with Egypt in 1979.

+Staff writer William Branigin in Washington contributed to this report.
 Greenberg is a special correspondent.